David-Egan/floating-form-labels/README.md

 > Why didn't you choose a better way to center the label above the input?

-With a _normal_ CSS centering solution you could get in trouble when move markup is added into your wrapper container e.g. by a validation plugin.
+With a _normal_ CSS centering solution you could get in trouble when more markup is added into your wrapper container e.g. by a validation plugin.
 Or in the case of _textareas_ you don't want to have a _true_ centering.
 This is why you have to move the _labels_ down using a static parameter.
 The `$reserved-space` is necessary so the _form_ doesn't jump when a _label_ becomes floated.
 We didn't want to negatively position the _labels_ because this could cause some trouble with foregoing form elements.

 #### Settings
 | Setting | Default | Description |